jvines/astroARIADNE/README.md

 ## NetCDF Export (Ecosystem Interop)

-As of version 1.4.0, ARIADNE can export its results as an [arviz](https://python.arviz.org/) DataTree in netCDF4 format.
+As of version 1.4.0 (extended in 1.4.1), ARIADNE can export its results as an [arviz](https://python.arviz.org/) DataTree in netCDF4 format.
 This is the canonical inter-tool format for passing full posterior distributions to downstream tools (LACHESIS, PROTEUS, etc.) without reducing to point estimates.